 b.
-Ordinary Resolution 7 - Proposed Renewal of Authority for the Proposed Share Buy-Back
+Ordinary Resolution 7 - Proposed Renewal of Authority for the Proposed Share Buy-Back c.
+Ordinary Resolutions 8 and 9 - Retention of Independent Directors

 The proposed Ordinary Resolution 7, if passed, will empower the Directors to purchase SEGi shares through Bursa Securities up to an amount not exceeding ten percent (10%) of the issued share capital of the Company.
 This authority, unless revoked or varied at a general meeting, will expire at the conclusion of the next AGM of the Company.